Cetis/intelligent-campus/udd/booking.md

 ## MOD_INSTANCE_ID
 ### Description
-A link to the Module Instance entity for this event.
+A link to the Module Instance entity for this booking.

 ### Purpose
 To link relational database tables